LITERACY LEGACY FUND of Michigan Grants

 Did you know that:

-> As of December 2018, the Literacy Legacy Fund of Michigan has distributed numerous individual grants, team grants, and agency/organization grants, special project funds and a Spotlight Award; a value of over $38,000.
+> As of December 2021, the Literacy Legacy Fund of Michigan has distributed numerous individual grants, team grants, and agency/organization grants, special project funds and three Spotlight Awards; a value of approximately $58,600.